MF Norwegian School of Theology, Religion and Society: History

 The Faculty of Theology was founded in 1907 by a body of Norwegian academics, politicians, clergy and lay people wanting to offer a theological education founded on the Holy Scriptures and the Lutheran Confessions.
 The faculty was founded as an alternative to the Faculty of Theology at the University of Oslo.

 The founding charter was signed October 16, 1907, and the school was opened in the autumn of 1908 with only eight students (a number that increased to fourteen before the end of the first term).
 The earliest teachers were Sigurd Odland (New Testament), Edvard Sverdrup (church history), Peter Hognestad (Old Testament), Ole Hallesby (systematic theology).
 From 1919, academic staff members were granted the right to call themselves professors.

 The institution was granted the right to offer degrees in theology in 1913, as well as in practical theology from 1925 and cand.
 Philol in 1977.
 In 1990, the institution was given the right to offer doctoral degrees and in 2005 the school was accredited as a specialized university institution by NOKUT.

-In August 2018, the institution changed its name from the Faculty of Theology to MF Norwegian School of Theology, Religion and Society.
+In August 2018, the institution changed its name from Det teologiske menighetsfakultet to MF Norwegian School of Theology, Religion and Society.
 MF today offers a large subject portfolio in the areas of theology, religion and society, and focuses particularly in the intersection of religion and society.
 MF has in addition a 5 year program in education of religion, ethics and society, and a practical, pedagogical education.
 In addition to offer a priest education, MF educates deacons and catechists for the Church of Norway, as well as leaders for other church- and religious communities.